BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 The `Luxor` module provides a function called `Turtle` that creates a `Luxor.Turtle` object, which we assign to a variable named `🐢` (`\:turtle: TAB`).

-Once you create a Turtle, you can call a function to move it around a drawing.
-For example, to move the Turtle forward:
+Once you create a turtle, you can call a function to move it around a drawing.
+For example, to move the turtle forward:

 ```julia
 @svg begin